blocher/grace/public/wp-content/plugins/sg-cachepress/readme.txt

 This plugin is designed to link WordPress with the SiteGround Performance services.
 It WILL NOT WORK on another hosting provider.

-The SG Optimizer plugin has few different parts handling speciffic performance optimizations:
+The SiteGround Optimizer plugin has few different parts handling speciffic performance optimizations:

 == Configuration ==

-For detailed information on our plugin and how it works, please check out our [SG Optimizer Tutorial](https://www.siteground.com/tutorials/wordpress/sg-optimizer/ "SG Optimizer Tutorial").
+For detailed information on our plugin and how it works, please check out our [SiteGround Optimizer Tutorial](https://www.siteground.com/tutorials/wordpress/sg-optimizer/ "SiteGround Optimizer Tutorial").

 = SuperCacher Settings =

 In this tab, you can configure your Dynamic Caching to store your content in the server’s memory for faster access and Memcached which stores frequently executed queries to your database and reuses them for better performance.
 Make sure you’ve enabled them from your Site Tools or cPanel before using the plugin.
 You can also enable Automatic Cache purge.
 This will perform a Full Purge on page, posts, and category deletion, plugin and theme activation, deactivation, or update, and on WordPress core updates.
 Enabling the Browser-specific caching will create different cache versions based on the user agent used.
 From Exclude Post Types you can exclude the ones you don’t want to be cached at all.
 You can also exclude specific URLs or use a wildcard to exclude any sub-pages of a specific “parent-page”.
 We have also provided a test tool where you can check if a specific URL has Dynamic caching actually running.

+You can allow other user roles to flush cache using the filter we've designed for that purpose.
+Make sure to use the user role capatability in the filter.
+Here's an example of the code, you can add to your functions.php file:

+	add_filter( 'sgo_purge_button_capabilities', 'sgo_add_new_role' );
+	function sgo_add_new_role( $default_capabilities ) {
+		// Allow new user role to flush cache.
+		$default_capabilities[] = 'delete_others_posts'; // For Editors.
+		$default_capabilities[] = 'edit_published_posts'; // For Authors.

+		return $default_capabilities;
+	}

 = Environment Optimization =